Posture is the daily and moment by moment battle of you holding your body weight up against gravity.

 The answer like many positive things in health (diet, exercise, posture) is that they require work.
 It would be a lot easier if they didn’t, but no one can get stronger just thinking about push ups 😉 You have to get out there and do the work.

 If you need help, let us know.
 The intro class at UC Life can be very helpful as a starting point to find out where you are, and open your eyes to the right movements needed to manage posture.
-I hope you’re having a lovely October, enjoy the string of beautiful days were having in Victoria!

 Dr. Matty Kittleson